Christine Lagarde is expected to obtain the approval of Parliament as the next ECB chief in a plenary vote on Tuesday.

 On Wednesday, MEPs are set to approve €293.5 million in EU Solidarity Fund aid following extreme weather events in Austria, Italy and Romania in 2018.

-MEPs will debate several topical foreign policy issues with EU Foreign Policy Chief Federica Mogherini in Strasbourg on Tuesday evening.
+MEPs will debate several topical foreign policy issues in Strasbourg on Tuesday afternoon.

-Parliament will hold urgent debates on the following human rights, democracy and rule of law topics on Thursday 18 July, at around 10.00, with the votes following at 12.00.
+Parliament will hold debates on the following human rights, democracy and rule of law topics on Thursday 19 September, at around 09.00, with the votes following at 12.00.